xXElGenio0203Xx/eugenio-macias.github.io/projects.md

 **ReasonML-Racket Interpreter (ReasonML, Racket)(School-Related)** <i class="fas fa-code" style="color: #2ecc71;"></i>
 &nbsp;&nbsp;&nbsp;- Developed an interpreter in ReasonML capable of interpreting and processing all inputs from Racket
-&nbsp;&nbsp;&nbsp;- Implemented advanced pattern matching techniques to efficiently analyze and interpret Racket code entered into the ReasonML environment.
+&nbsp;&nbsp;&nbsp;- Implemented advanced pattern matching techniques to efficiently analyze and interpret Racket code entered into the ReasonML environment
 &nbsp;&nbsp;&nbsp;- It replicates the behavior of DrRacket, providing precise Racket code output while executing within the ReasonML environment
 &nbsp;&nbsp;&nbsp;- Successfully processed complex DrRacket programs, including those exceeding 500+ lines of code, demonstrating the scalability of the interpreter